Junho-eum/CS777-TermPaperCode/README.md

 ## Demonstrating AWS Glue Policies with `AWSGlueTask.py`

-The `AWSGlueTask.py` script plays a pivotal role in our exploration of IAM policy enforcement within AWS Glue services.
-It is specifically designed to test the IAM policies assigned to the Senior Data Scientist and Junior Developer roles by initiating AWS Glue jobs and monitoring their execution status.
-This practical demonstration highlights the nuances of access control and permissions within AWS Glue.
+The `AWSGlueTask.py` script is designed to test the IAM policies assigned to the Senior Data Scientist and Junior Developer roles by initiating AWS Glue jobs and monitoring their execution status.

 ### Script Functionality

-- **Glue Job Execution**: Initiates AWS Glue jobs, showcasing the Senior Data Scientist's ability to leverage Glue for complex ETL tasks, in alignment with the permissions granted by their IAM policy.
+- **Glue Job Execution**: Initiates AWS Glue jobs showing the Senior Data Scientist's role to leverage Glue for complex ETL tasks, in alignment with the permissions granted by their IAM policy.
 - **Status Monitoring**: Continuously checks and logs the execution status of the Glue jobs, providing insights into the operational impact of the IAM policies on Glue job executions.

 ### Usage